+Claflin University

-Claflin University Campus Security & Fire Safety Annual Report October 2023 (Crime Statistics for 2020-2022)
+Campus Security & Fire Safety

+Annual Report

+October 2024

+(Crime Statistics for 2021-2023)

-Claflin University Annual Security and Fire Safety Report (ASFSR) 2022-2023
+Claflin University Annual Security and Fire Safety Report (ASFSR) 2021-2023

-This report is prepared by the Department of Public Safety, in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, or Clery Act.
-This report includes education programs, safety practices, policy statements, and emergency response procedures for the 2022 calendar year as well as the Campus Crime Statistics for Calendar Years 2020, 2021, and 2022.
-Additionally, the report includes the Annual Fire Safety Report.
+This report has been prepared by the Department of Public Safety in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, commonly known as the Clery Act.
+It outlines the educational programs, safety protocols, policy statements, and emergency response procedures for the 2023 calendar year, along with Campus Crime Statistics for the years 2021 and 2022.
+Additionally, it includes the Annual Fire Safety Report.

-The publication is for current students, employees, and parents as well as prospective students and prospective employees.
-This report includes steps to prevent and respond to crime so that students, faculty, and staff can work together to maintain a safe community.
+The publication is intended for current students, employees, and parents, as well as prospective students and employees.
+It provides information on crime prevention and response measures, fostering collaboration between students, faculty, and staff to maintain a safe campus environment.